pystardust/ytfzf/README.md

 	     -f  <search query>    Show available formats before proceeding

-Select the video using fzf.
+* Video to be selected using fzf.
-It will search based on title and channel names.
+* Searches based on title and channel names.

 ## Examples
-> Watch Youtube videos ( Default format : best video )
+> Watch video

 	ytfzf <query>

-* You use multiple options together, here are some examples
+* You can use multiple options together, here are some examples

 > Download audio (music)

-	ytfzf -dm <query>
+	ytfzf -m <query>

-> Download a video in your history
+> Download a video from your history

 	ytfzf -dH

-> Watch a video in your history in a different format

-	ytfzf -fH

 > Download a video in a certain format

 	ytfzf -fd  <query>

 If you started watching a video and you wish to change format then first hit Q to save position and quit mpv, then choose your format using

 	ytfzf -fH

-## Dependencies
+# Dependencies
 * mpv
 * [youtube-dl](https://github.com/ytdl-org/youtube-dl)
 * [fzf](https://github.com/junegunn/fzf) - for menu
 * [jq](https://github.com/stedolan/jq) - to parse json

-## To install Dependencies

 ### Arch based